 Things you need will include all of your essential expenses like bills and groceries.
 These are the ones that you shouldn’t feel bad about at all, as long as you aren’t living beyond your means.

-If you can’t fit these expenses into 50% of your budget, consider downsizing or working to increase your income.
+If you can’t fit these expenses into 50% of your budget, consider downsizing or working to increase your after-tax income.
 These bills tend to stay relatively consistent, and different needs can come up at any time.

 For example, if you rely on your car to get to work and your car breaks down, that’s an unexpected expense that fits into this category.
 However, if you’re always hugging right at 50% for your necessary expenses, then you may not be able to cover this expense.